Radiation

-Illustration of the relative abilities of three different types of ionizing radiation to penetrate solid matter.
+An illustration of the relative abilities of three different types of ionizing radiation to penetrate solid matter.
 Typical alpha particles (α) are stopped by a sheet of paper, while beta particles (β) are stopped by 3mm aluminum foil.
 Gamma radiation (γ) is dampened when it penetrates lead.
 Note caveats in the text about this simplified diagram.

-The international symbol for types and levels of ionizing radiation (radioactivity) that are unsafe for unshielded humans.
+The international symbol for ionizing radiation (radioactivity) that is unsafe for unshielded humans.
 Radiation, in general, exists throughout nature, such as in light and sound.

 In physics, radiation is the emission or transmission of energy in the form of waves or particles through space or a material medium.
 This includes: